17 Top-Rated Weekend Getaways from London

 If you can, try to time your visit to coincide with the Brighton Festival.
 Held each May, this fun festival features a riot of cultural events as diverse as classical concerts and pop performances, comedy and film shows, and top venues, including the majestic Royal Pavilion.

-In addition to incredible views from almost every vantage point, you'll be rewarded with a relaxing break spent exploring seemingly endless walking and hiking trails, the quaint streets and fortifications of St. Helier, as well as sites such as the popular Durrell Wildlife Park.
+In addition to incredible views from almost every vantage point, you'll be rewarded with a relaxing break spent exploring seemingly endless walking and hiking trails.
+It's also fun exploring major attractions such as the quaint streets and fortifications of St. Helier, as well as sites such as the popular Durrell Wildlife Park.

 If you can squeeze in a visit to one other island, make it Guernsey.
 Accessible by ferry, it's equally pretty and also popular as a hiking destination, particularly along its striking cliff-lined shoreline.
 Especially suited to long weekend breaks, the Channel Islands should definitely be on your bucket list.

-Save time to explore at least one or two of the old colleges (some of which even offer short-term stays in student accommodations for tourists).
-Other fun things to do here include attending cool events, such as the 800-year-old Midsummer Fair or the Cambridge Folk Festival-great ways to anchor a memorable weekend getaway.
+Save time to explore at least one or two of the old colleges, some of which even offer short-term stays in student accommodations for tourists.
+Other fun things to do here include attending cool events, such as the 800-year-old Midsummer Fair or the Cambridge Folk Festival; both are great ways to anchor a memorable weekend getaway.

 Also worth checking out is the city's burgeoning food scene, the many war memorials here, as well as its many parks and green spaces.

-Another great seaside destination in the UK that's relatively easy to get to is Bournemouth.
+Another great seaside destination in the UK that's relatively easy to get to is Bournemouth in Dorset.
 Under two hours by train, Bournemouth is perhaps the classiest of the country's coastal towns.
-Here, you'll have plenty of great luxury hotels to choose from, along with elegant B&Bs and historic old inns, most of them within an easy walk of what the town is best known for: its beach.
+Here, you'll have plenty of great luxury hotels to choose from, along with elegant B&Bs and historic old inns, most of them within an easy walk of what the town is best known for: its beaches.

-Bournemouth beach stretches some 17 kilometers, connecting Hengistbury Head all the way past Bournemouth to neighboring Poole.
-If visiting in summer, you'd be forgiven for thinking you'd arrived in the warmer parts of the Mediterranean, thanks to the lush vegetation seen in its green parks, the copious quantities of people strolling the streets and promenades, the sunbathers on the beach, and the many excellent opportunities to dine al fresco.
+Bournemouth's beaches stretch some 17 kilometers, connecting Hengistbury Head all the way past Bournemouth to neighboring Poole.
+If visiting in summer, you'd be forgiven for thinking you'd arrived in the warmer parts of the Mediterranean.

 Just a 1.5-hour flight from London, the city of Zurich offers one of the best city breaks in all of Europe.
-Switzerland's biggest city has moved mountains to create an extremely pedestrian-friendly experience for visitors, who flock here to shop for luxury goods (Swiss watches are, let's face it, the best) as well as to soak up the culture and ambience of the Old Town.
+Switzerland's biggest city has moved mountains to create an extremely pedestrian-friendly experience for visitors, who flock here to shop for luxury goods like Swiss watches as well as to soak up the culture and ambience of the Old Town.

-After disembarking the airport train (fast and efficient), you'll find yourself in the heart of a multi-million-Swiss-franc redevelopment that offers wide streets for pedestrians, with few if any cars anywhere to be seen.
+After disembarking the fast and efficient airport train, you'll find yourself in the heart of a multi-million-dollar redevelopment that offers wide streets for pedestrians, with few if any cars anywhere to be seen.
 It's here you'll find trendy hotels and chic restaurants, superlative shopping experiences, and, just a few minutes away, one of the most romantic city centers to be seen anywhere.

 One of the top weekend getaways for those seeking short city breaks from London is to head to the town of Windsor.
 Just 30 minutes away by train, it's an easy trip that will drop you off in the midst of one of the most impressive old towns in the country, and just a few steps away from one of its most iconic landmarks: Windsor Castle.